docsifyjs/docsify/docs/write-a-plugin.md

 ### init()

-Invoked one time when docsify script is initialized
+Invoked one time when docsify script is initialized.

 ```js
 hook.init(function () {